-Under the title “A Decade to improve the lives of Family Farmers”, the event, organized by the World Rural Forum (WRF), brought together representatives from Farmers' Organisations, Civil Society Organisations, Governments, International Organisations, Research Centres and Cooperatives from all over the world to discuss how to implement the Decade, with a specific focus on the global action plan proposed by FAO and IFAD
+Under the title “A Decade to improve the lives of Family Farmers”, the event, organised by the World Rural Forum (WRF), brought together representatives from Farmers’ Organisations, Civil Society Organisations, Governments, International Organisations, Research Centres and Cooperatives from all over the world to discuss how to implement the Decade, with a specific focus on the global action plan proposed by FAO and IFAD.

 Adopted by the General Assembly of the United Nations on December 20th, 2017 the UN Decade will serve as a framework to work collectively to design and implement comprehensive economic, environmental and social policies, and to strengthen the position of family farming by creating conducive environments at all levels.
 This will, in turn, also contribute to the achievement of the SDGs, in particular those related to food security and nutrition.

 During her intervention, the WFO Secretary General reminded that it is up to the farmers’ community worldwide to make the Decade a success.

 “We believe that family farming is able to deliver on the Sustainability challenge from the 3 perspectives: environmental, social and economic.
 Actually, if we don’t create the right conditions for the family farmers to decently earn their living from the farm, we will have no farming in the future!